OpenVisualCloud/Media-Transport-Library/doc/run.md

 ## 2. Kernel mode NIC driver setup

 For Intel® E810 Series Ethernet Adapter, refer to [Intel® E810 Series Ethernet Adapter driver guide](e810.md).
-For other NIC, you may need follow the steps on the DPDK site <http://doc.dpdk.org/guides/nics/overview.html>.
+For other NIC, you may need follow the steps on the [DPDK site](http://doc.dpdk.org/guides/nics/overview.html).

 ## 3. DPDK PMD setup

 DPDK utilizes the Linux kernel's VFIO module to enable direct NIC hardware access from user space with the assistance of an IOMMU (Input/Output Memory Management Unit).
 To use DPDK's Poll Mode Drivers (PMDs), NICs must be bound to the `vfio-pci` driver.
 Before manipulating VFIO devices, it's necessary to configure user permissions and system rules to allow the current user to access VFIO devices.

-### 3.1 Allow current user to access /dev/vfio/* devices
+### 3.1.
+Allow current user to access /dev/vfio/* devices

 This section guides you through creating a dedicated group, granting the appropriate permissions, and setting up udev rules to maintain these settings across system reboots and devices re-creations.